mrbuds/EZDownRank/README.md

 ![img](https://i.imgur.com/E9L8EeK.png)

-Shift is not pressed, i have only 261 mana left
+Shift is pressed, i have only 261 mana left

 - Best healing spell for Lonlon is "Heal rank 4"
 - Best healing spell for Nemesis is "Greater Heal rank 2", max rank i can cast is "Heal rank 4"